Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

 ### 7.1 Rasterized Projection as Optimization Strategy

-In Appendix E, a high-performance implementation strategy is proposed based on rasterizing projection rays over a fixed grid:
+In Chapter E, a high-performance implementation strategy is proposed based on rasterizing projection rays over a fixed grid:

 * Rays $\ell_u(t) = \Phi(u) + t \cdot \mathbf{v}$ are assumed to be **aligned** with fixed directions (e.g., constant $\mathbf{v}$)
 * Discrete voxel paths are precomputed using line traversal algorithms (e.g., Amanatides–Woo)